ErkinTunc/Gomoku-Game-Projet/README.md

 # Gomoku Mini-Project

 ## Overview

 This project implements a terminal-based version of the classic strategy game **Gomoku** (also known as Five in a Row).
 The game is played on a grid where two players alternately place tokens, aiming to align a set number of tokens in a row, column, or diagonal to win.
-The project focuses on advanced data structures and algorithmic strategies, including:
+The project focuses on data structures and algorithmic strategies, including:

-- A doubly-linked grid structure with 8-connectivity.
+- A 2D array-based grid with directional links.
 - Recursive verification of winning conditions.
 - Dynamic customization of game parameters.
-- Save/load functionality using Java NIO.
+- Save/load functionality using Java NIO (to be implemented).
-- Optional AI strategy and infinite grid extension.
+- AI strategy (coming soon).
+- Dynamic grid expansion when full.

 ---

 ## Game Rules

-- Grid size: **15x15 by default**.
+- Grid size: **15x15 by default** (must be an odd number).
 - Each player starts with **60 tokens**.
-- First move **must be in the central cell**.
+- First move **must be placed in the central cell**.
 - All subsequent moves must be placed in a free cell **adjacent (8-connectivity)** to an occupied cell.
-- The objective: **Align 5 tokens** of the same color.
+- The objective: **Align N tokens** of the same color (default is 5).

 ---